 - When they reward you with those lovely short white tails (aka shoots).
 It’s time to get them dirty.
 When it comes to dirt – organic is best.
 But if all you have is some leftover potting mix that is begging you to use it then, by all means, go for it.

 - Here is how you grow sprouts in soil.
 Put organic soil/potting mix into a tray with drainage holes in the bottom.
 I recycle one of the trays that I brought plants home in from the garden center.
 Just make sure it was cleaned well with a little bleach water.
 (Otherwise, you might get some funky fungus visiting with your sunflowers)

-6. When your soil is nicely moist spread those beautiful baby sprouts evenly on top of the dirt.
+6. When your soil is moist, spread those beautiful baby sprouts evenly on the dirt.
 Cover them with a little more moistened dirt and (drum roll).
 Are you ready?
 SQUASH THEM.
-That’s right, now it’s time to squash them.
-Unlike us they enjoy that extra weight on their shoulders.
+That’s right; now it’s time to squash them.
+Unlike us, they enjoy that extra weight on their shoulders.
 So, load it on with whatever works for you.
-I used the bird feeder refill bucket it just happened to have sunflower seeds in it.
+I used the bird feeder refill bucket.
+It just happened to have sunflower seeds in it.
 Imagine that.

 8. Marvel at how lovely they look and dream of how yummy they will taste in your salad as you give them several more days to green up and grow up.
-Aww go ahead and sneak a few to snack on I won’t tell.
-YUMM.
+Aww, go ahead and sneak a few to snack on.
+I won’t tell.
+YUMMY.

-Pop on over to my social media sites where you’ll find exclusive Doctor Jo’s pictures of what’s new in my gardens.
+Pop on over to my social media sites, where you’ll find exclusive Doctor Jo’s pictures of what’s new in my gardens.
 Also, what new recipes I’m creating in my kitchen.
 I love your comments.
 So let me know what you think in the Leave a Reply section at the end of this blog.
-Please leave your first name at the end of your comment so I can reply to you by name.
+Please leave your first name at the end of your comment to reply to you by name.